Latest release available on all digital formats

 Born in 1976, I've been blessed with an exciting lifestyle as a full time American Bass Player living in Detroit.
 I'm into Soul, Afro Beat, Brazilian, Cuban, some traditional Country/Americana mixed with Weather Report and various Jazz styles from the 70's and early 80's.
 I collect vinyl.
-I'm currently studying the music of Cameroon.

 A shout goes out to Al Sutton from Acme Audio.
-Chief engineer and developer of the Motown DI, the finest passive DI on the market.
+Chief engineer and developer of the Motown DI, the best sounding passive DI on the market.
 I felt honored to beta test this all passive, fat sounding transformer that recreates the A11J from Motown and other classic soul studios.
 I just received Al’s prototype recreation of the original, all tube, Motown channel strip.
 It’s remarkable.
 There’s nothing like it out there.